Cross-Backend Acceptance Test Framework

 4. Interface Compliance Verification

-All backends must implement KeyValueBasicInterface
+All backends must implement KeyValueBasicInterface:

 type KeyValueBasicInterface interface {